DebanganaMukherjee/iiitb_usr/README.md

 $   sudo apt-get update
 $   sudo apt-get install iverilog gtkwave
 ```

-## Simulation and Synthesis
-### About Yosys
+### Yosys Installation

-Yosys is a framework for Verilog RTL synthesis.
+- Yosys is a framework for Verilog RTL synthesis.
 It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.
 - more at https://yosyshq.net/yosys/

 To install yosys follow the instructions given in the following github repository: